JacobKukuk/JacobKukuk/README.md

 ## 💡 About Me

 ### Self-Taught Excellence
 I didn’t follow the usual tech path.
-I learned through doing—reading docs, experimenting, and solving problems hands-on.
+I learned through doing, reading docs, experimenting, and solving problems hands-on.
 That same drive keeps me learning every day.

 ### Versatile Problem Solver
 From full-stack apps to enterprise systems, I’ve built, fixed, and scaled it all.
 I focus on crafting tools that last, perform, and make people’s work easier.